Gray Wolf

 Introduction

-The gray wolf (Canis lupus) is a recovering endangered species protected under the California Endangered Species Acts (CESA).
+The gray wolf (Canis lupus) is a recovering endangered species protected under the California Endangered Species Acts (CESA) and U.S. Fish and Wildlife Service Federal Endangered Species Act.
 This native species was likely extirpated from California in the 1920s.
 Wolves have returned to California on their own by dispersal of individuals from source populations in other states.
 The public reporting of potential wolf sightings are investigated in California, and valued as a monitoring tool.
-The California Department of Fish and Wildlife (CDFW) has not reintroduced gray wolves to the state.
+The California Department of Fish and Wildlife (CDFW) did not reintroduce gray wolves to the state.

-The Conservation Plan for Gray Wolves in California was developed during a multi-year process led by CDFW with input from its California Wolf Stakeholder Working Group.
-CDFW works to fulfill the adaptive strategy of the plan.
-Key objectives include to closely monitor the wolf population; expand the scope of conservation, management, and research focus; manage wolf-livestock interactions to minimize livestock loss; and meaningful engagement with agency partners, stakeholders, and affected communities.
+The Conservation Plan for Gray Wolves in California (December 2016; Part I (PDF)(opens in new tab); Part II (PDF)(opens in new tab)) was developed during a multi-year process led by CDFW with input from its California Wolf Stakeholder Working Group.
+Today, the CDFW Wolf Program and its core team members work to fulfill the adaptive strategy of this plan through meaningful engagement with agency partners, stakeholders and affected communities.
+The key overarching objectives includes monitoring wolf populations, expanding scope of conservation, management and research focus, and manage and mitigate wolf-livestock interactions to minimize loss.

 California's Known Wolves